matratau000/Ollama-test-validate-prompts-across-multiple-models/README.md

 ## Introduction

-This project allows you to send a single prompt to multiple AI models and validate their responses using another model.
-The validation results are then analyzed and summarized.
+This project enables users to send a single prompt to multiple AI models, validate their responses using a specified model, and analyze the validation results comprehensively.

 ## Features

-- Send prompts to multiple AI models.
+- Dispatch prompts to multiple AI models.
-- Validate responses using a specified model.
+- Validate responses using a designated model.
-- Analyze and summarize the validation results.
+- Analyze and summarize validation results.

 ## Installation